Canon 30D vs Sony NEX-5R

 Studio photographers will appreciate that the Canon 30D (unlike the NEX-5R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the NEX-5R have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the NEX-5R was followed by the Sony NEX-5T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 30D and NEX-5R can be found, respectively, in the Canon 30D Manual (free pdf) or the online Sony NEX-5R Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 30D or the Sony NEX-5R – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.